minjiedeng/Heterogenous-Agents-Time-Invariant/README.md

 # Heterogenous-Agents-Time-Invariant
-This code solves a model with heterogenous agents but the distribution is time-invariant.
+This code solves a government default model with heterogenous agents but the distribution is time-invariant.